tgc-bot/FourAcesContracts/Membership.md

         1.
 ## V: Poker

-1. Poker buy-ins are 25 chips.
+1. Pre-flop betting is as stated:

+    1. When authorised by the M.O.G., a poker game may involve “blinds”.
+In this case, there is no starting bet to the game, however, the player designated as leftmost (or, if the blind is to be moved round, then moved as permitted) must place in a bet of 50 chips (the ‘big blind’); the player to the left of the ‘big blind’ then must bet 25 chips (the ‘small blind’).
+        If the player who should be the blind is present, then they are forced to place the blind – even if they do not wish to play in that specific game: they are forced to play.
+        <span class="underline">All of the above happens before the
+        community cards are dealt, but after the player’s personal cards are dealt.</span> If all (remaining) players call the big blind, then the big blind MAY raise again, but only for the first time that occurs.

+    2. In all other games, the starting bet is 25 chips, and no bets are made before the flop is done.

 2. A player MAY raise by any amount they wish, so long as they have the chips required to do so.

-    1.  **The Casino MAY enforce a ‘table stake’ standard; a player MAY NOT bring any new or additional chips to the table after their cards have been distributed by the dealer. **
+    3. The Casino MAY enforce a ‘table stake’ standard; a player MAY NOT bring any new or additional chips to the table after their cards have been distributed by the dealer.

 3. A player MAY only remove chips from the pot with any Staff member’s approval, and only in situations that would require it, and where it